- Museum number

 Series: Fugaku sanjurokkei 冨嶽三十六景 (Thirty-six Views of Mt.
 Fuji)

-Colour woodblock oban print.
-Procession of 'alternate attendance' (sankin kotai) passing Senju in autumn: Gun-carriers' muskets sheathed in red cases; decorated tips of the spear-bearers' weapons behind trees; sandals hanging under eaves at roadside tea-stall straw; two women seated on raised path through harvested fields; Mt Fuji covered with snow in distance.
+Colour woodblock print, oban yoko-e.
+Procession of 'alternate attendance' (sankin kotai) in autumn with retainers carrying muskets sheathed in red cases, spear-tips visible behind trees, roadside tea-stall with straw sandals hanging under eaves, two women seated on raised path through harvested fields; in distance, Yoshiwara brothel district and Mt Fuji covered with snow.
 Inscribed and signed.
+1 of 2 impressions in the collection.

 - Production date